NativeScript/docs-v7/ApiReference/http/HttpRequestOptions.md

  - **content** - _(optional)_ - _String_.
   Gets or sets the request body.
  - **timeout** - _(optional)_ - _Number_.
-  Gets or sets the request timeout.
+  Gets or sets the request timeout in milliseconds.